3MAH/fedoo/README.md

 Also, make sure that the default number of threads is not leading to performance degradations: using explicit nu,ber of threads might help, see below for extensive control of threads number
 ```
-#Set the number of OpenMP threads
+#Set the number of threads
 import os

 os.environ["OMP_NUM_THREADS"] = "8"  # export OMP_NUM_THREADS=4